com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 pipeline parallelism to distribute the processing over multiple threads and CPU cores, so adding steps to the pipeline neither slows it down nor does it slow down the execution of the main program.

+You can imagine adding additional stages to this actor pipeline, to perform other sorts of processing, and have those additional stages running in parallel as well.